GarenSidonius/ASU-Dissertation-Template/README.md

 ## Contact

-Feel free to contact me with questions or suggestions: Robert Kutter (robert@kutterconsulting.com)
+The best way to get a response to any questions about the template or errors is to open a new issue in GitHub.
+This is the preferred way to ask questions because issues are public and available to other users who might have the same or similar questions.
+Otherwise, I can be contacted by email: Robert Kutter (robert@kutterconsulting.com)

 Find out more about me and my work here: <http://kutterconsulting.com>